CiscoCloud/vaquero-examples/reboot.md

   - `continue`: will ignore errors and continue with rolling out the updated model.

+- `timeout`: the time in seconds to wait for a specific tasks that is run on the agent

 ## Concerns:

 - Private docker registry, might need more details.
 URL, User, Password.
 See how [Drone Docs](http://readme.drone.io/usage/build_test/) handles this.